nhsconnect/digital-referrals/pages/endpoints/explore_endpoint_a028.md

 #### MUST
 Deceased Checks
   -	This endpoint does not stop a user recording a Review Outcome if the Patient is deceased.
 A deceased check cannot be provided by e-RS FHIR API.
-  - Instead, Partners should check for a Date of Death via the Personal Demographics Service (PDS) API before making the call to the e-RS FHIR API.
+  - Instead, Partners must check for a Date of Death via the Personal Demographics Service (PDS) API before making the call to the e-RS FHIR API.

 # INPUT